I did not have sexual relations with that woman, Miss Lewinsky.

 As a feature of language, ambiguity occurs when a word or phrase has more than one meaning.
 For instance, the word "note" can mean either:

-This claim was testimony, rather than argument, so it cannot be fallacious.
+The example, of course, is the much publicized statement by President Clinton.
+This was testimony, rather than argument, so it cannot be fallacious.
 However, it is now clear that it was intended to snare the listener into concluding, falsely, that there was no sexual relationship between the President and Miss Lewinsky.
+In other words, Clinton's words were a logical boobytrap.
 The ambiguity came from the phrase "sexual relations", which has a broad and narrow meaning:

 As he later admitted, President Clinton had had "sexual relations" with Miss Lewinsky in the broad sense (1), and he was denying it only in the narrow sense (2).

 - Kent Bach, "Ambiguity", Routledge Encyclopedia of Philosophy.
 A good, but moderately technical, encyclopedia entry discussing types of ambiguity.

 - S. Morris Engel, Fallacies and Pitfalls of Language: The Language Trap (Dover, 1994), Chapter 2.